Theories

 Science is the profession of induction.

-Finally, and most importantly, the Theory of Truth tells us at least what we would have to do if we wanted to check the truth of a hypothesis: we know that we have to find evidence, i.e., we know that we have to find a true theory that predicts the statement.
-This is a fundamental insight: it allows us to weigh our confidence in a statement by the evidence that we have for it.
+Finally, and most importantly, the theory tells us at least what we would have to do if we wanted to check the truth of a hypothesis: We have to find evidence, i.e., we have to find a true theory that predicts the statement.
+This is a fundamental insight: It allows us to weigh our confidence in a statement by the evidence that we have for it.
 We should not believe strongly in a statement for which we have only weak evidence.
-In particular, we should not make life-changing decisions based on weak evidence.
+In particular, we should not make life-changing decisions based on weak or no evidence.

 Ignorance is of a peculiar nature.
 Once dispelled, it is impossible to re-establish it.
 Though man may be kept ignorant, he cannot be made ignorant.